-In the "simple case", where an increase in the grant rate applies uniformly across all projects, the corresponding value of maximum grant/benefit ratio $1-\theta$ is calculated as the ratio at which the marginal impact of grant-rate on benefits is equal to its marginal impact on costs.
+In the "simple case", where an increase in the grant rate applies uniformly across all projects, the corresponding value of maximum grant/benefit ratio 1- θ is calculated as the ratio at which the marginal impact of grant-rate on benefits is equal to its marginal impact on costs.
 It is based, as explained above, on a simplified model of the grant process in which both benefits and grants are proportional to jobs.

-Assume, then, that the social benefit B of the project is proportional to the employment created L.
+Assume, then, that (instead of the more elaborate model of Chapter 3) the social benefit B of the project is simply proportional to the employment created L.

-$$B = \phi L.$$
+$$B = \psi L.$$

+42 As mentioned above, even when statutory ceilings on grant-levels are expressed as a fraction of fixed capital formation, the ceilings are not often reached, and the grants paid do vary in accordance with many other conditions.
+It is no longer clear in what direction grants influence relative factor prices: the influence may be in different directions for different projects.
 The cost C is taken as equal to the product of the grant-cost per job g and the employment L. We write the net-of-grant wage as:

-$$w=w_0 - g$$ .
+$$w = w_0 - g$$ .